 After years of payments mysteriously disappearing or accumulating late fees from missing vendor's due dates, accounts payable departments are finally getting serious about figuring out how to create a plan that will improve accounts payable efficiency.
 Most companies believe they need to quickly streamline their process with an Accounts Payable automation solution and not worry about budgeting or evaluating the impacts on their goals.
 Outlining company goals, your current budget, and cash management in the present and past all affect how successful you'll be in increasing your Accounts Payable efficiency and implementing invoice processing and payment automation.
 This is something your business needs to plan for not sometime next year but this quarter.
 Let us explain why.

 What goes into an Accounts Payable budget?

-It goes without saying that in order to make the most out of your business's Accounts Payable budget, you need to understand the factors that blend to create this important part of the purchase to pay process.
+It goes without saying that to make the most out of your business's accounts payable budget, you need to understand the factors that blend to create this critical part of the purchase-to-pay process.
 But what are those factors?
 Capital asset budget, cash collections schedule, cash payments schedule, cash budget, and budgeted balance sheet.

-- Capital asset budget - A budget that reflects the business' plans to invest in certain assets for a long period of time.
+- Capital asset budget - A budget that reflects the business' plans to invest in certain assets for an extended period of time.